metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 - `selector_type` (String) SelectorType specifies the type of selectors that the service will have.Valid values are 'rw', 'r', and 'ro', representing read-write, read, and read-only services.
 - `service_template` (Attributes) ServiceTemplate is the template specification for the service. (see [below for nested schema](#nestedatt--spec--managed--services--additional--service_template))

+Optional:

+- `update_strategy` (String) UpdateStrategy describes how the service differences should be reconciled

 <a id="nestedatt--spec--managed--services--additional--service_template"></a>
 ### Nested Schema for `spec.managed.services.additional.service_template`